-Jobs in Austria requires more than the Austria visa and just the obvious Austria cover letter and Austria CV writing and translation - it requires thorough preparation.
+Jobs in Austria requires more than the Austria visa and just the obvious Austria cover letter and Austria CV writing and translation - it requires thorough preparation if you want to pass the Austria job interview.
 You will face issues that probably did not even cross your mind when you decided to go for work in Austria.

 Most visits to Austria are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.